 As a member of a sales enablement team, I spend a lot of time in CRMs.
 Managing a CRM is nearly impossible with non-clean data.
 After we implement a new sales system within a CRM, we monitor it to make sure our clients are using it correctly while also ensuring that the data in it is healthy.

 Anyone in Sales understands that they will spend most of their working hours in their company's CRM updating contact records, reviewing prospects, and logging activities.
 But those who touch a CRM expand past just Sales.
-It can include support teams, marketing, admins, and even billing, which makes monitoring data cleanliness even more critical.
+It can include support teams, marketing, admins, and even Accounting, which makes monitoring data cleanliness even more critical.

 Think quality over quantity here.
 When your CRM is full of irrelevant and dirty data it will work against you and cause frustration within your team.
 Having a clean CRM will positively affect lead quality, time to close deals, and nurturing and sales automation.
 Save your company money, and time, and see below for ideas for what you can do to help prevent your CRM from getting clogged up with irrelevant data.